dedecipher/sal/packages/gibberlink-sdk/README.md

 # GibberLink SDK

-A modular SDK for audio-based message encoding and transmission using GL MODE.
+A modular SDK for audio-based message encoding and transmission using GL MODE with secure Solana transaction support.

 ## Features

 - Audio-based message encoding and decoding
-- Event-based message handling
+- Secure messaging with encryption and signature verification
+- Solana transaction support for agent-to-agent payments
+- Agent directory service integration
 - Support for visualization with AnalyserNode
-- Extensible architecture with pluggable components
-- Solana blockchain integration (placeholder)
+- Pre-signed transaction requests (invoices)

 ## Installation